Jim McDermott: Personal life

 McDermott has been married twice.
 He and Virginia Beattie McDermott divorced in 1989.
 He married Therese Hansen in 1997, divorcing in 2012.
 In filings for his second divorce, McDermott's and Hansen's joint assets were valued at $2.5 million.
 He has two children and three grandchildren.

+McDermott maintains a home in Seattle, but has been living in Civrac-en-Médoc, near Bordeaux, France, where he vacationed in 2017 and bought a cottage "his second day in town" as vacation home and one hectare of a vineyard in a wine cooperative, a "potential refuge from a second Trump presidency".